dcl-2018-01/curriculum/docs/tidy-eval.md

 #> [1] 1
 ```

-There are two key components: `quo()` which quotes expressions in a
+There are two key components: `quo()` which quotes expressions, and `!!`
-special way, and `!!` (pronounced bang-bang) that unquotes them.
+(pronounced bang-bang) that unquotes them.
+Here, we’re not going to
+focus on what they actually do, but instead learn how you apply them in
+practice.

 ## Wrapping quoting functions

-Before we go on to discuss the underlying theory, I want to briefly show
-you how you can combine your new found knowledge of quoting
+Let’s see how to apply your knowledge of quoting vs. evaluating
-vs. evaluating arguments to write a wrapper around some duplicated
+arguments to write a wrapper around some duplicated dplyr code.
+Take
-dplyr code.
-Take this hypothetical duplicated dplyr code:
+this hypothetical duplicated dplyr code:

 ``` r
 df %>% group_by(x1) %>% summarise(mean = mean(y1))